• Skip to primary navigation

 Potato Frittata with cheese

-• a potato frittata is cooked in one piece in the pan, and then sliced for serving, whereas hash brows are cooked in individual portions.
+• a potato frittata is cooked in one piece in the pan and then sliced for serving, whereas hash browns are cooked in individual portions.

 • there’s also the snob value in the name.
 Saying ‘I had a potato frittata for breakfast’ sounds so much better than saying ‘I fried up a plate of hash browns’.